• Menu

 Austrian food is indeed quite beige.

-Marillenknödeln are apricot dumplings.
-Take an apricot, wrap it in a mashed potato or quark dough with the other things you need to make a dough (eggs, flour etc.), boil it, then roll it in a sugary, buttery breadcrumb and there you have it – another massively filling dessert.
 Austrians don’t f@ck about when it comes to eating, so if you ever leave a traditional restaurant hungry then it’s probably time to have a long hard look at yourself, assuming you have a wide enough mirror.
 Marillenknödel are especially beloved in the Wachau Valley in Lower Austria, where the growing conditions for Apricots are ideal.

-While it may seem that I love to trash Austrian food, to their credit, this is a country that eats very seasonally, and some of those dishes are among the best you’ll find.
-In April, Austrians prepare some really interesting pastas, pestos and risottos with Bärlauch (wild garlic), in May both green and white asparagus (Spargel in German) steals the show (white asparagus has a tough exterior, needs to be peeled, grows underground, but still makes your wee smell funny), in June it’s Apricot season, pumpkins in October, and goose in November.
-If you’re in country during these times then get stuck in to whatever is seasonal on restaurant menus, and enjoy the additional smugness of ‘saving the world’.
+While it may seem that I like to trash Austrian food, to their credit, this is a country that eats very seasonally, and some of these seasonal dishes are among the best you’ll find here.
+If you’re in country during these times then get stuck in to whatever is in season on the menu, and enjoy the additional smugness of ‘saving the world, man’.

 asparagus wrapped in bacon served with a hollandaise sauce